Afri-Dev/Final-Year-Project-STEM---SDG-3-/documentation.md

 - Visual display in user profile

 **Streak Tracking:**
-- Daily login rewards with XP bonuses
+- Daily login rewards with XP bonuses (25 XP per day)
 - Weekly streak bonuses for consistent engagement
 - Visual calendar display in profile showing completed days
 - Accurate tracking of consecutive login days
 - Proper streak calculation that maintains continuity or resets appropriately
+- **Only increments once per calendar day**, regardless of login frequency
+- **Visual checkmark indicators** showing which days the user was active for at least 3 consecutive minutes

 ### Content Management
 The app organizes educational content in a hierarchical structure.